 inside the GUI override directory to override the default CSS styles.

 If you use a package manager such as Debian’s apt-get, you should upgrade using the package manager.
-If you use the binary packages linked from Syncthing.net, you can use Syncthing built in automatic upgrades.
+If you use the binary packages linked from Syncthing.net, you can use Syncthing’s built-in automatic upgrade functionality.

-Note that your system should have CA certificates installed which allow a
+Note that your system should have CA certificates installed which allows a

 secure connection to GitHub (e.g. FreeBSD requires